exasol/quality-summarizer-maven-plugin/doc/design.md

 For the Minimum Viable Product (MVP), only the overall path coverage will be extracted from JaCoCo's report XML.
 This value will be written into a `metrics.json` file that can be easily extended in the future to include more metrics.

-We also decided to take the metrics directly form the build instead of Sonar, which serves as a quality measurement aggregator in the beginning.
+We also decided to take the metrics directly from the build instead of Sonar, which serves as a quality measurement aggregator in the beginning.
 This spares us the effort of authentication, storing credentials, dealing with network issues and will overall be faster.
 Once we reach the point where we need other metrics like Sonar ratings, we will need to revise that strategy.
 We are clear about that fact, but intentionally chose the option with the lowest complexity until we need more than the path coverage.

 ## Building Block View